Einbrecher/BrecherDimensions/README.md

 ### Core Settings
 - `enabledDimensions` - List of dimensions to create exploration copies for
-- `explorationBorder` - World border size for exploration dimensions (-1 for same as parent)
+- `explorationBorder` - World border size for Exploration Dimensions (-1 for same as parent)
 - `seedStrategy` - Seed generation strategy: "random", "date-based", or "debug"
-- `allowModdedDimensions` - Allow exploration copies of modded dimensions

-### Safety & Features
+### Optional Features
-- `preventExplorationSpawnSetting` - Disable bed spawning in exploration dimensions
+- `preventExplorationSpawnSetting` - Disable spawn setting in Exploration Dimensions (beds/anchors will still explode)
-- `keepInventoryInExploration` - Keep inventory when dying in exploration dimensions
+- `keepInventoryInExploration` - keepInventory when dying in Exploration Dimensions
-- `deferToCorpseMods` - Let corpse mods handle death instead of keeping inventory
+- `deferToCorpseMods` - Let corpse mods handle death instead of built-in keepInventory
-- `disableEnderChests` - Block ender chest access in exploration dimensions
+- `disableEnderChests` - Block ender chest access in Exploration Dimensions
-- `disableEndGateways` - Prevent end gateway usage in exploration dimensions
+- `clearInventoryOnReturn` - Clear inventory when returning from Exploration Dimensions
 - `cleanupXaeroMapData` - Auto-cleanup Xaero minimap data on dimension reset

-### Gameplay
+### Restrictions
 - `teleportCooldown` - Cooldown between teleports (in seconds)
 - `restrictToCurrentDimension` - Only allow teleport to exploration version of current dimension
-- `clearInventoryOnReturn` - Clear inventory when returning from exploration

 ### Performance
 - `aggressiveChunkUnloading` - Enable aggressive chunk unloading
 - `maxChunksPerPlayer` - Maximum chunks loaded per player
-- `preventDiskSaves` - Skip saving exploration dimensions to disk
+- `preventDiskSaves` - Don't save Exploration Dimension chunks to disk; chunks will reset when **unloaded** - not just at server reset (performance heavy)
 - `preGenerateSpawnChunks` - Pre-generate spawn chunks on dimension creation
+- `oldDimensionRetentionCount` - How many, if any, "old" Exploration Dimensions should be kept

-## Compass Mod Compatibility
+## Mod Compatibility

-### Nature's Compass
+### Built-in Compatibility
-Nature's Compass works correctly in exploration dimensions because biomes are placed using climate parameters that remain consistent regardless of the dimension's seed.
+- Both the Nature's Compass and Explorer's Compass mods will work in Exploration Dimensions
+- Xaero's Map cleanup of old/unavailable Exploration Dimensions
+- Corpse/Gravestone mod priority options with built-in keepInventory system

-### Explorer's Compass
+### Tested/Known Compatibilities
-Explorer's Compass works correctly in exploration dimensions for most vanilla and modded structures.
-The mod properly handles the modified dimension seeds and can accurately locate structures in their new positions.

-**Known Edge Cases**: Some mods that use custom structure generation or placement systems (such as Applied Energistics 2 meteorites) may not be found correctly by Explorer's Compass in exploration dimensions.

-**Debug Command**: Use `/explorationadmin debug compass` to verify dimension seed information.
+- Explorations Dimensions should work as-is with any world generation or structure mods/packs that use vanilla's built-in systems for generation or structure placement
+- Xaero's Map / Minimap
+- Terralith
+- Yung's Structures
+- Cobblemon

+### Known Issues / WIP
+- Mods that utilize custom placement mechanics (e.g., AE2 Meteorites) do not (yet) recognize the updated world seeds for Exploration Dimensions, so these generations will not change from cycle to cycle
+- Broader version/loader support
+- Modded/datapack dimensions should theoretically work, but are as of yet untested

 ## License

-As of July 2, 2025, Brecher's Dimensions and Brecher's Exploration Dimensions are made available subject to the terms and conditions of the GNU Lesser General Public License 3, the full, unedited text of which may be found in the LICENSE.md file in this repository.
+As of July 2, 2025, Brecher's Dimensions and Brecher's Exploration Dimensions are made available subject to the terms and conditions of the GNU Lesser General Public License 3, the full, unedited text of which may be found in LICENSE.md

 ## Contributing